gacpgane/userdetails/user-management-service/README.md

 other fields data type and length values are selected to satisfy minimum space usage of DB and consideration of practical lengths ex:postcode

-all the values coming from client will be stored as it is, there will no application of changing text to upper or lower case.
+all the values coming from client will be stored as it is in the database and there will be no application of changing text to upper or lower case.
 ex: mr -> mr, male->male , female->female

 Error message structure
-errorCode is mainly to utilise in observability platform integration and build better insights on application behaviour {
+errorCode introduced mainly to utilise in observability platform integration and build better insights on application behaviour
+{
     "message": "Invalid Request",
     "errorCode": "RC_INVR",